Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 ### Step 4.
 Data Enrichment

 In this step, you will enhance our dataset with extra features that could improve the accuracy of our predictions.
-It makes sense to consider that the day of the week and public or school holidays could affect the demand for taxi services.
+Cortex model for time series automatically encodes days of the week as a separate feature, but it makes sense to consider that public or school holidays could affect the demand for taxi services.
 Likewise, areas hosting sporting events might experience a surge in taxi pickups.
 To incorporate this insight, you will use data from [PredictHQ - Quickstart Demo](https://app.snowflake.com/marketplace/listing/GZSTZ3TGTNLQM/predicthq-quickstart-demo) listing, which provides information on events in New York for the years 2014-2015.

 Run the following query to enrich the data with holiday, and event information.
 For sports events, you will include only those with a high rank.